pytorch/pytorch/docs/source/notes/cuda.rst

 on the GPU, but eliding CPU overhead is the main benefit.

-You should try CUDA graphs if all or part of your network is graph-safe (usually this means static shapes and control flow, but see the other :ref:`constraints<capture-constraints>`) and you suspect its runtime is at least somewhat CPU-limited.
+You should try CUDA graphs if all or part of your network is graph-safe (usually this means static shapes and static control flow, but see the other :ref:`constraints<capture-constraints>`) and you suspect its runtime is at least somewhat CPU-limited.

 .. _Getting Started with CUDA Graphs: